wazo-platform/wazo-platform.org/content/uc-doc/administration/provisioning/adv_configuration.md

 Templates are handled on a per plugin basis.
 It's not possible for a template to be shared by more than one plugin since it's a design limitation of the plugin system of `provd`.

-#:exclamation: When you install a new plugin, templates are not migrated automatically, so you must
-manually copy them from the old plugin directory to the new one.
+**Note**: When you install a new plugin, templates are not migrated automatically, so you must manually copy them from the old plugin directory to the new one.
 This does not apply for a plugin upgrade.